dsa-ou/m269-installer/docs/use.md

  echo 'if [ -f ~/.bashrc ]; then source ~/.bashrc; fi' >> ~/.bash_profile
  ```
 Then close the terminal, and start again from step 1.

-**macOS:** If you use Safari, do as follows when opening JupyterLab for the first time.

-1. Choose the menu option Settings > Settings Editor.
-2. In the settings search box, type 'windowing' without the quote marks.
-3. In the settings pane that appears, change the windowing mode to defer.
-   The change is automatically saved.
-4. Close the settings editor pane.

 ⇦ [Upgrading](upgrade.md) | ⇧ [Home](README.md) | [Uninstalling](uninstall.md) ⇨